rajivreddy/sample_node_selenium/README.md

 ### How to run selenium tests locally?

-First, execute the bash script to download and run a local Selenium server.
+First, execute the bash script to download and run a local Selenium server.,mnkjrrgfbje

 ```
 ./selenium.sh